 a person who strolls around in a seemingly meaningless way; a connoisseur of the street, an informed observer, a lounger, a loafer, a lover of city life in all its infinite variety.

 Arranged alphabetically from A to Z, A Flaneur's Guide lets you wander at will through the streets, parks, museums, monuments, bars, cafés and restaurants of these legendary cities.
 With anecdotes and off the beaten path instructions, this collection of vignettes with original photographs is aimed to accompany visitors of all ages and experience.

-Paris - The Left Bank
+The Right Bank

-Learn about Picasso, Balzac, Léo Ferré, Jacques Derrida, Yves Saint Laurent, Catherine Deneuve, Jim Morrison, Rodrigo, Descartes, Hemingway, James Joyce, Eileen Gray, Sainte Geneviève, Baudelaire, Delacroix, Marie Curie, Apollinaire, Louis Braille, Agnès Varda, Oscar Wilde et autres...
+Learn about Picasso, Léo Ferré, Jacques Derrida, Yves Saint Laurent, Catherine Deneuve, Jim Morrison, Rodrigo, Descartes, Hemingway, James Joyce, Eileen Gray, Sainte Geneviève, Baudelaire, Delacroix, Marie Curie, Apollinaire, Louis Braille, Agnès Varda, Oscar Wilde et autres...

 Visit the Musée D'Orsay, Eiffel Tower, Place Saint Sulpice, Boulevard Saint Germain, Rue du Bac, Place Dauphine, Académie Française, École Militaire, Institut du Monde Arabe, Bibliothèque Nationale, Jardin des Plantes, Hôtel Lutetia, Monnaie de Paris, Luxembourg Gardens, Arènes de Lutèce, Paname et encore...

-Go to Balzar, La Palette, Chez René, Le Petit Lutetia, the PMU, Action Cinemas, FIP, Montparnasse, Luxembourg Gardens, the British Council, Collège des Irlandais, American University, Boullions, Rodin Museum, the Latin Quarter, Paradis Latin, Pont des Arts, Gallimard, rue de la Huchette et plus si affinité...
+Go to Balzar, La Palette, Chez René, Le Petit Lutetia, the PMU, Action Cinemas, FIP, Montparnasse, Luxembourg Gardens, the British Council, Collège des Irlandais, American University, Bouillons, Rodin Museum, the Latin Quarter, Paradis Latin, Pont des Arts, Gallimard, rue de la Huchette et plus si affinité...

 Whether it is your first time visiting these cities and you are looking for insider advice, or whether you are a seasoned visitor and want to go under the hood, A Flaneur's Guide will bring you to places you may never have seen and reveal fascinating local stories of times past and present.
 For those who want a little bit more, opt for the Flaneur's Club choice and go one step beyond on your next visit with a personalised itinerary designed for your stay to be used in conjunction with the Guide.